magicmarc/marks-reverie/src/content/posts/a-tale-of-two-cities.md

 ## **II.
 The Grass, the Fence, the Mirror**

 Now, years later, I’m writing these lines from my Sydney apartment.
-Perhaps what fuels this essay is simple discontent in life. *The grass is always greener*, they say—and mine, apparently, grows somewhere south, watered by Melbourne rain.
+Perhaps what fuels this essay is simple discontent in life. *The grass is always greener*, they say—and mine, apparently, grows somewhere south.

-But why that city?
-Why not Perth, or Adelaide, or some distant corner of the map where comparisons lose their meaning?
+Moving to Melbourne wouldn't solve all my problems.
+But the idea itself made me think.

-Because, I’ve come to realise, when I’m in Melbourne I’m allowed to *express myself*; in Sydney, I’m expected to *perform*.
+I’ve come to realise, when I’m in Melbourne I’m allowed to *express myself*; in Sydney, I’m expected to *perform*.

 When I asked my Sydney friends what they thought of Melbourne, their answers came with the precision of a well-rehearsed play.